awslabs/aws-simple-cicd/docs/admin.md

 The name of the role in the sample provided is ***deployment-role***.
 Once the IAM role has been deployed, the Simple-CICD project needs to be configured to use it.

-Update ***ROLE_NAME*** in [assume-cross-account-role.env](../scripts/assume-cross-account-role.env).
+If you modifed the cross account IAM role name then Update ***ROLE_NAME*** in [assume-cross-account-role.env](../scripts/assume-cross-account-role.env).
 This file will need to be placed in the ***scripts/*** folder of every project.
 The pipeline executes the commands in this file in order to assume the deployment role in the target account before running the deployment script.

 ## Configure Naming